-Figure 4.12 Track for Level 4 3.
-Game Mechanic Implementation i.
-Player Controller ii.
-Bike Controller
+Figure 4.12 Track for Level 4

+3. Game Mechanic Implementation

 When the game design and world design are in place, it's time to implement game mechanics.
 There are several mechanics and features that need to be made including the Player Controller, Bike Controller, Level Manager, and implementation of the Google Cardboard SDK.